limosek/monda/readme.md

 At this moment, only Zabbix is supported.
 Please, read documentation before using this package.
 Monda can be performance killer for your Zabbix installation!

+## Sample results

+You can find some results [here](https://box.slu.cz/index.php/s/VkjZDPWZZ7Fmy7f).
+Or you are welcomed to upload your anonymized results (see below).

 ## Basics

 Monda will use lot of resources and can be performance killer for Zabbix!